aliciarawlings/data_centric_milestone/README.md

 **The Ideal User**

-1.Someone interested in exercising.
+* Someone interested in exercising.
-1.A user who wants to learn exercises(how to)
+* A user who wants to learn exercises(how to)
-1. A user who wants to share their own workout ideas with the community.
+* A user who wants to share their own workout ideas with the community.
-1. A person who wants to store their favourite exercises.
+* A person who wants to store their favourite exercises.

 **User Stories**
 1. As a new visitor:to the site I want the page to be immediately informative and intuitive.
 1. As a new visitor:I want the instructions to be clearly displayed to make my experience smooth.
-1. As a returning user: to the page I want to my profile to display me data easily.
+1. As a returning user:I want my profile to display all of my data clearly.
 1. As a returning user:I want to be able to edit, delete and update any information I submitted.
 1. As a returning user: I want to be able to login and logout of my profile with ease.
 1. As a registered user: I want my exercises to only be controlled by myself, so that no other members can potentially act maliciously with my inputs.